grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 ```

 Delete a tag from the local repo
-(not advisable if you have already pushed the tag to your repo)
+(not advisable if you have already pushed the tag to
+your remote repo and others may have used it)
 ```
 git tag -d tagname
 ```